ryantangx/Creator-Monetization-Archetypes/README.md

 The dataset comprises creator engagement logs and spending behaviors, transformed into two core business metrics: **Engagement Index** (activity frequency) and **Monetization Maturity** (propensity to engage with paid features).

 ### Preprocessing Pipeline
-1.  **Distribution & Skewness Analysis:** Evaluated feature probability distributions prior to scaling to ensure algorithmic assumptions were met.
+1.  **Distribution & Skewness Analysis:** Evaluated feature probability distributions prior to scaling to ensure assumptions were met.
 2.  **Feature Scaling:** Applied `StandardScaler` to normalize variance.
-Because the skewness of the features was moderate, standard Z-score scaling was mathematically justified without requiring aggressive log transformations, preserving business interpretability.
+Because the skewness of the features was moderate, standard Z-score scaling was used to preserve business interpretability.
-3.  **Stability Checks:** Validated data integrity by ensuring no extreme power-law outliers would artificially pull the K-Means centroids.

 ---